DPSIM Static Module Manual

 13. Static Module Boundaries

-DPSIM Static Module includes the public steady-state workflow: flowsheet building, stream definition, unit-operation model configuration, static simulation, stream/equipment result review and data export.
-It is intended for static mineral process simulation and model review.
+DPSIM Static Module supports flowsheet building, stream definition, unit-operation model configuration, static simulation, result review and data export.